clabordec/static-ip-address/README.md

 <h2>Operating Systems Used </h2>

 - Windows Server 2022
-- Windows 10 Pro

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Right click on the Windows start menu
+- Open the Control Panel
-- Click `System`
+- Change the `View by` setting to `Large icons`
+- Navigate to `Network and Sharing Center`
-- Click `Rename this PC(advanced)`
+- Click on `Change adapter settings`
+- Choose the network that needs the static IP addres:
+      - Ethernet0
-- Under the `Computer Name` tab, click on `Change`
+- Clic on `Properties`
+- Select Internet Protocol Version 4 (TCP/IPv4)
-- Give the following name to the computer:
+- Input the IP as the following:
+      - IP Address: 10.0.10.2
+      - Subnet Mask: 255.0.0.0
-    - Server2022
+      - Default Gateway: 10.0.10.1
+- Input the following DNS servers:
+      - Preferred DNS server: 8.8.8.8
+      - Alternative DNS server: 127.0.0.1

 <h2>Deployment and Configuration Steps</h2>